SaiDheeraj-19/Wave/README.md

 ## 🌑 Overview

-**ONYX** is not just a music player; it is an **Intelligence Matrix** designed for the nocturnal elite.
+**WAVE** is not just a music player; it is an **Intelligence Matrix** designed for the nocturnal elite.
 With its bleeding-edge **Vampire Mode**, it transforms your workout sessions into high-stakes rituals, where every drop of sweat is a sacrifice to the gains.

 Forget standard playlists.
 ONYX dynamically hunts for the darkest, heaviest tracks to fuel your transformation.